The London Nobody Knows

 The London Nobody Knows is a 1967 British documentary film directed by Norman Cohen and starring James Mason.
-It was written by Geoffrey Fletcher based on his 1962 book of the same title.
+It was written by Geoffrey Fletcher based on his 1962 book of the same title, with Brian Comport credited for "additional material".

 Premise

 James Mason conducts a tour through unfashionable areas of London, showing overlooked historical oddities which have escaped demolition, including Camden Town's Bedford Theatre, Islington's Chapel Market and the gentleman's lavatory at Holborn station.
-Brian Comport wrote the script for the documentary.